karmali-irfan/Computer-Vision/README.md

 # Computer-Vision
-Assignments from Computer Vision.
-All of the assignments were written in Python
+I am in the process of uploading all my assignments from Computer Vision.
+All of the assignments were written in Python.